-Tim Kopra EMBAG2013 is a NASA astronaut who spent more than six months, from December 2015 to June 2016, as a flight engineer on the International Space Station.
+After 20 years of service and two spaceflights, Tim Kopra EMBAG2013 retired from NASA in 2018.
+Whilst with NASA Tim spent more than six months, from December 2015 to June 2016, as a flight engineer on the International Space Station.
 He and the five other astronauts on Expedition 46 carried out several hundred experiments in biology, biotechnology, physical science and Earth science.

 He was assigned to NASA’s Johnson Space Center in Houston, Texas, in September 1998 as a vehicle integration test engineer.
 Kopra was then selected as an astronaut in July 2000 and started his training two months later.
 After completing two years of intensive space shuttle and T-38 flight training, Kopra served in the Space Station Branch of the Astronaut Office.